 If an exercise physiology unit has been completed at level 2 (e.g. HSE201 Exercise Physiology), it must be combined with one of the above listed units to meet the pre-requisites for entry into the Masters of Dietetics at Deakin.
-Furthermore, it is the expectation from DAA that the two physiology units completed are at second year level and are preceded by two biology or physiology based units completed at first year.
+Furthermore, it is the expectation from DAA that the two physiology units completed are at second year level or above and have relevant prerequisite units (generally) completed at first year.